mixuala/adventures-in-AI/slides.md

 		* dimensionality reduction video
 		* how much is a billion?
 	* data, data, data
-		* **variance**: how much predictions change as the data
+		* **variance**: how much predictions change as the data changes (over-fitting)
-		*  changes (over-fitting)
 	* Petaflop/sec-day

+7. Hidden Patterns in data
+	* what does the model see?
+	* word math with word2vec
+	*

-7. different models for different tasks
+8. different models for different tasks
 	- feed forward
 	- CNN
 	- RL
 	- GANS
 	- RNN/LSTM/attention

-8. how do you teach the right things?
+9. how do you teach the right things?

 > ImageNet: learning breakthroughs by model architecture
 > model architecture and loss equations